Schoaib/microservices-demo/README.md

 - Jaeger (https://github.com/Schoaib/microservices-demo/tree/main/kubernetes/manifests-jaeger)

 ## CI/CD
-Jenkins can be used to run CI pipeline for IAC and configuration (all commands available in MAKE file) while spinnaker can be used to continously deploy the changes.
+Jenkins can be used to run CI pipeline for IAC and configuration (all commands available in MAKE file) while spinnaker can be used to continously deploy the changes (https://spinnaker.io/docs/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/).

 ### Jenkins Example
 ```